zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 The meaning and constraints for the individual parameters, however, do not change.

-In _YAML_ based configuration the parameters are grouped into logical groups. such as `apiInfo` or `routes`.
+In _YAML_ based configuration, the parameters are grouped into logical groups such as `apiInfo` or `routes`.
 The default group is not named and contains service identification and administrative information.

-_XML_ based configuration parameters which belong to different _YAML_ logical groups are placed together to form a `<metadata>` element.
+_XML_ based configuration parameters which belong to different logical groups are placed together to form a `<metadata>` element.
 The `metadata` is built automatically when _YAML_ configuration is used.
 The `metadata` is stored in the API ML service registry and is subsequently provided to the registry clients.
 For example, the API ML Gateway uses information provided in the `routes` group to route requests to service instances.